RomanVelnar/React-projects/README.md

 # React-projects
-The first couple of projects are just simple static pages done in React.
-The higher the number the more complicated the project.
+Personal React projects, rated by the difficulty, the higher the number the more complicated the project.

 ### Table of Contents
 1. static-portfolio-card
 2. digital-business-card